dapr/proposals/20251028-BRS-workflow-versioning.md

 A call to `IsPatched`:
 - Returns `true` if the workflow is not presently replaying
-- Returns `true` if the workflow is replaying and the patch name is present in the version string
+- Returns `true` if the workflow is replaying and the patch name is present in the version information
-- Returns `false` if the workflow is replaying and the patch name is **not** present in the version string
+- Returns `false` if the workflow is replaying and the patch name is **not** present in the version information

 Patches themselves are not versioned.
 They exist within the scope of the versioned workflow type, but they themselves do not exist beyond two states.